 When is the Best Time to Book Hotels?

-Here’s a huge generalization that works pretty well for most situations: For hotels that have a business clientele the last week to 10 days will get you the best deals.
-For hotels and resorts that have tourists as their primary guests then booking 2 months to 6 months prior to your stay is likely the best.
+Here’s a huge generalization that works pretty well for most situations: For hotels that have a business clientele last minute booking can offer good deals.
+For hotels, resorts, and vacation rentals that have tourists as their primary guests then booking 3 months to 6 months prior to your stay is likely the best.

 Why?
 Business travelers are much more likely to arrange and make last-minute (or last week) travel plans.
 A month before a given date, a hotel in the financial district of London might not have many bookings but will not start discounting those rooms yet.
 It will still expect to make a lot of bookings in the week or two before that time frame.